Education and research

 Please download the prospectus at the bottom of this page for all our latest courses.

 Trained in medical education at Newcastle University.
 He held a Clinical Teaching Fellow post at University Hospital of North Durham for two years.
 He has also been responsible for co writing the Graduate Entry Medical Course at Birmingham University as well as holding Honorary lectureships at Birmingham GP department and in the GP Department at the University of Auckland New Zealand.
-He is currently on the Association of Palliative Medicine’s Education Committee and is Chair of the 2016 Palliative care Congress.
+He is currently on the Association of Palliative Medicine’s Education Committee.
 He is Professor of palliative medicine at the University of Chester.

 Garry Kirlew (PGCE)